-Now Conventional Inertial Reference System(CIRS) is defined in the help of the International Celestial Reference Frame (ICRF) that is a quasi-inertial reference frame centered at the barycenter of the Solar System, defined by the measured positions of extragalactic sources (mainly quasars).
+Now Conventional Inertial Reference System (CIRS) is defined in the help of the International Celestial Reference Frame (ICRF) that is a quasi-inertial reference frame centered at the barycenter of the solar system, defined by the measured positions of extragalactic sources (mainly quasars).
 So it has very high accuracy and reliability.
 It will be direct, natural, reliable and accurate, if the navigation system be built on the celestial reference system.
-Therefore, celestial navigation is the higher heights of the navigation technology.
-It has some advantages, first it is passive measurement in autonomous navigation, second it has anti-interference ability and is highly reliable, third it has wide scope of application and the big space of the development, finally it has simple low-cost equipment and facilitate the application and popularization\cite{w07}.
+Therefor, CNS has some advantages, first it is passive measurement in autonomous navigation, second it has anti-interference ability and is highly reliable, third it has wide scope of application and the big space of the development, finally it has simple low-cost equipment and facilitate the application and popularization \citep{w07}.